 An employer may use this form to create an agreement between the employer and an employee who has been granted telecommuting privileges.

-This Supervisor Briefing examines the law and best practices regarding managing telecommuters, including topics such as telecommuting policy enforcement, monitoring telecommuters, evaluating telecommuting requests, potential consequences and a self test.
+This briefing for supervisors examines the law and best practices for managing telecommuters, including enforcing telecommuting policies, monitoring telecommuters and evaluating telecommuting requests.

 An employer may use this policy to ensure employees understand under what circumstances telecommuting might be an option, and the parameters for such an arrangement.
 A Telecommuting Policy can reduce overhead expenses, improve employee productivity and increase available employee work time.